PyO3/pyo3/guide/src/python_from_rust.md

 * how to call function `run()` (declared in `app.py`) that needs function imported from `utils/foo.py`

-It is recommended to use an absolute paths because then your binary can be run from anywhere as long as your `app.py` is in expected directory (in example expected directory is `/usr/share/python_app`).
+It is recommended to use absolute paths because then your binary can be run from anywhere as long as your `app.py` is in the expected directory (in this example that directory is `/usr/share/python_app`).

 `src/main.rs`:
 ```ignore